MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/expense/match-receipt-expense-ocr.md

   4. Select **New expense report**.
 Notice that you can include expenses, and receipts, now as well, when you create an expense report.
 If you add both expenses and receipts, automatic matching of the receipts against the expenses is triggered.

 ## Create or match receipts to an expense report
-To create an expense, or match an expense from a receipt, do the following:
+To create an expense, or match an expense from a receipt, complete the following steps.

   1. On an expense report, on the **Receipts** tab, attach a receipt by selecting **Add receipts**.
   2. Under the uploaded image of the receipt, notice the **Create** and **Match** options.